Chukwuebukaoguejiofo/Programming_cheat_sheets/_OOP/oop.md

 ###### Encapsulation
-- Hide variables, use getters and setters.
+- Hide variables, use getters and setters, for the purpose of protection.
 - Hide unnecessary details in our classes and provide a clear and simple interface for working with them.

 ###### Inheritance